During our Swiss adventure, we enjoy thrilling mountain railways, charming towns and dramatic Alpine scenery for which Switzerland is justly famous.

 Stunning scenery and spectacular views are enough to take your breath away as we travel by rail through the heart of the Swiss Alps on the world-famous Glacier Express train.
 During our Swiss adventure, we enjoy thrilling mountain railways, charming towns and dramatic Alpine scenery for which Switzerland is justly famous.

-- Journey on the iconic Glacier Express
+- Scenic rail excursions on the Bernina Express and Glacier Express

 - Mountain railway excursion to Zermatt

 - 12 meals including a farewell dinner in Kandersteg

 - Exclusive meeting point at our dedicated departure office in St Pancras Station, London

 - Services of a professional tour escort and knowledgeable local guides for touring

 We meet in St Pancras International Railway Station at your exclusive departure office, then travel by Eurostar to Paris.
 Here, we change for the TGV high-speed service to Strasbourg.
 Overnight Strasbourg.
 (D)

 Day 2 - Rhine Gorge into Switzerland by Rail